AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

    * The original authors used a **wrist-mounted camera**, which helped stabilize the robot policy.
    * Adding a wrist camera in our setup would likely **reduce distribution shift** and improve performance—**provided that a robust latent embedding of the human prompt is available**.

+3. **Human playdata collection** We observed that keeping our hands consistently within the camera frame is crucial; otherwise, the training data becomes corrupted with noisy trajectories.

 ---